What did I just pay to play?

 -A very nice map/scorecard, that is exclusive to the DG course, is available in the proshop

--Baskets: They are homemade, Some people don't like them, I didn't have a problem with them.
+-Baskets: They are the Fly 18 baskets.
+Some people don't like them, I didn't have a problem with them.

 -Water & Soda available in the proshop. (*note, you have to spend $6 in order to use a credit card)